ashleylester/RSN/README.md

 # RSN
 R interface for ServiceNow REST API

-Use R to load ServiceNow table data into R data.frames.

-If your company leverages R for your data needs and uses ServiceNow, this repository can become useful to quickly extract data from ServiceNow into R.
+If your company leverages R for your data needs and uses ServiceNow, this repository can become useful to quickly extract data from ServiceNow into R Data Frames.

 Currently there are 2 quick functions for ServiceNow Table API and Aggregate API:
  - Table API - obtain raw table data from ServiceNow - rsn_table_api().